GraphSAINT/GraphSAINT/ipdps19_cpp/README.md

 ### Alternative: Non-MKL based (Not recommended: training would be much slower in this case)

-If speed is critical to you and you just want to check the functionality without going through the trouble of installing MKL, ICC, etc., you can also use the non-MKL compilation.
+If speed is not critical to you and you just want to check the functionality without going through the trouble of installing MKL, ICC, etc., you can also use the non-MKL compilation.
 To do this:

 * Go to `global.h` and comment out line 42 (`#define USE_MKL`).
 * Replace the `makefile` with `makefile.nomkl`.